Code-Institute-Submissions/milestone-1-THE-A-TEAM/README.md

 Inspiration for this project came from:
 Remembering the 80’s TV show **The A-Team**, about a band of mercenaries, whom, if you could find them, then you could hire them to solve your problem.
 Taking that core idea and merging it with some of the characters from Marvel's Avengers.
+A big thank you to my mentor , the Slack communnity and many great reference sites out there including Stackoverflow and W3Schools.

 ## Disclaimer
 The content of this website is solely for educational purposes.